24 Modest Wedding Guest Dresses That Are Still Stylish

 Cobalt blue A-line midi dress with three-quarter sleeves, silver heels, modern city wedding (option 2)

-Cobalt is clean, vivid, and surprisingly easy to style when the silhouette is classic.
-An A-line midi with three-quarter sleeves gives you shape and coverage without fuss.
-Wear it to city hall weddings, museum receptions, or modern venues where pastels feel too sweet.
-Pair it with silver heels, a box clutch, and simple studs so the color gets to do its job.
+Cobalt is such a lovely color!
+It is easy to pair with classic silhouettes and other colors.
+An A-line midi with three quarter sleeves gives shape and coverage without the fuss.
+Ideal for city hall weddings or museum receptions and modern venues where pastels are too sweet.
+Pair with silver heels and a box clutch with simple studs so the color gets to do all the work!

 8. Chocolate Velvet Maxi Dress